DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 pos.z = payload.PosZ[gid];
 ```

-In the mesh shader we read vertex attributes and indices.
+In the mesh shader we also use the vertex attributes and indices.

 ```hlsl
 cbuffer CubeData
 {